beNative/git-automation/FUNCTIONAL_MANUAL.md

 The dashboard is the central hub of the application.
 It displays all your configured repositories as individual cards, now organized into categories.
 You can run tasks on multiple repositories at the same time.
 Starting a long build on one project won't stop you from running a quick update on another.

-The header also contains a **"Check Updates"** button.
-Clicking this will check all of your repositories for new changes on their remotes.
+The header also contains a **"Check Updates"** button to check all repositories for remote changes, and a button to **Expand/Collapse All** categories for quick layout management.

 ### Organizing with Categories